Home AC Refrigerant and Freon Phase-Outs

 3 Types of Air Conditioning Refrigerants

-For decades the HVAC industry heavily relied on Freon to provide the cooling effect that most homeowners don’t even think about anymore.
-And for decades, unless there were major Freon leaks when HVAC professionals performed regular AC maintenance, they’d add Freon when a central air conditioning unit was low on refrigerant.
+For decades, the HVAC industry heavily relied on Freon to provide the cooling effect that most homeowners don’t even think about anymore.
+Unless there were major Freon leaks when HVAC professionals performed regular AC maintenance, they’d add Freon when a central air conditioning unit was low on refrigerant.

-However, because of new EPA regulations, HVAC professionals must use next-generation refrigerants, like the following, to ensure there is enough refrigerant to properly maintain the homeowner’s AC system.
+However, because of new EPA regulations, HVAC professionals must use next-generation refrigerants to ensure there is enough refrigerant to properly maintain the homeowner’s AC system.
+Most residential air conditioning systems are using R 410a now.

 CFC